requiem3/Bluetooth_App2/README.md

 -Click on the name of the phone that you want to connect to on the list that pops up.
 Wait about 4 seconds while it connects and a text label in the upper right should say "Connected2".
 If it says "cfs" then you hit a bug(described below in the bugs section).

 -Once it is connected you can type the message you want to send on either phone into the text line and hit send.

+#####Install Guide:
+You will need to download the Android SDK Manager plugin for Eclipse.
+From there install all recommended packages and restart Eclipse.
+Next enable USB debugging on your phone(Google it if you need to) and plug it into your computer.
+Create a new run configuration so the app runs on your phone by going to: Run > Run Configurations > right click Android Application > choose the project, and under target tab select launch on all compatible devices.
+Now run the application with that run configuration and choose your phone.
+It should installthe app and start up.

 ##Bugs
 - If you start the application without Bluetooth enabled it will crash